NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 The FTP_Upload "unit tests" were written long after application code was developed, and are more along the lines of system tests than anything else.
-The tests are written using PyUnit, which is the standard test framework for Python, and is included in the Python distribution as the `unittest` library module.
+The tests are written using PyUnit, which is the standard testing framework for Python, and is included in the Python distribution as the `unittest` library module.

 The test code expects a local FTP server to be running on the test